Grocery Shopping Tips During The COVID-19 Pandemic5 min. read

-What you can do best is wear clothes that can cover your legs, arms, and other parts.
+What you can do best is wear clothes that can cover your legs and arms.
 It’s not hoodie season so maybe a rash guard will do.
 How about those old jogging pants you swore you would wear to the gym?

 When you get back home from the grocery store, take them off and wash them as soon as possible.
 Use soap and bleach (provided that you read handling instructions for your clothes) to disinfect.

 4. Ditch canvas tote bags (for now)